 As part of their duties, technicians might verify the dimensions and functions of devices assembled by other technicians and craftsworkers, plan test programs, and direct technical personnel in carrying out these tests.
 Instrumentation technicians also perform mathematical calculations on instrument readings and test results so they can be used in graphs and written reports.

-Instrumentation technicians work with three major categories of instruments: 1) pneumatic and electropneumatic equipment, which includes temperature and flow transmitters and receivers and devices that start or are started by such things as pressure springs, diaphragms, and bellows; 2) hydraulic instrumentation, which includes hydraulic valves, hydraulic valve operators, and electrohydraulic equipment; and 3) electrical and electronic equipment, which includes electrical sensing elements and transducers, electronic recorders, electronic telemetering systems, and electronic computers.
+Instrumentation technicians work with three major categories of instruments: 1) pneumatic and electropneumatic equipment, which includes temperature and flow transmitters and receivers and devices that start or are started by such things as pressure springs, diaphragms, and bellows; 2) hydraulic instrumentation, which includes hydraulic valves, hydraulic valve operators, and electrohydraulic equipment; and 3) electrical and electronic equipment, which includes electrical sensing elements and transducers, electronic recorders, and electronic telemetering systems.

 In some industries, a technician might work on equipment from each category, while in other industries, a technician might be responsible for only one specific type of task.
 The different levels of responsibility depend also on the instrumentation technician's level of training and experience.